 In order to determine if your facility needs a PTI, you must first calculate your PTE.
-PTE is the maximum amount of air contaminants that your facility could emit, assuming the facility is operating at 100% of its design capacity, the highest emitting materials are used, the process is operated 24 hours/day, 365 days/year, and that no air pollution control equipment is used.
+PTE is the maximum amount of air contaminants that your facility could emit.
+This is calculated based on the following assumptions (1) the facility is operating at 100% of its design capacity, (2) the highest emitting materials are used, (3) the process is operated 24 hours/day, 365 days/year, and (4) that no air pollution control equipment is used.
 More information on how to calculate PTE can be found in the PTE Workbook.

-Once you have calculated your facility's PTE, you should reach out to your AQD District Office to determine whether your source is subject to the requirement to obtain a PTI.
-Due to the emerging nature of the hemp industry, determinations of applicability of air quality regulations will be made on a case-by-case basis for hemp operations.
+Once you have calculated your facility's PTE, you should reach out to your AQD District office to determine whether your source is subject to the requirement to obtain a PTI.
+Due to the emerging nature of the marijuana industry, determinations of applicability of air quality regulations will be made on a case-by-case basis for marijuana operations.
 This is subject to change as the AQD gains more information on emissions from these sources.